gaurav204/lan-chat-app/README.md

  In the **Chat Window** box type the message you want to write and click on **Send**.
 The message will be sent to all the users who are online and are in the same Local Area Network.

 hi there i m using git/github for first time.

+Now i going to make second commit thank you!!!